-Raising awareness about the SDOH, and structural racism as a determinant of racial health inequities, is a form of education but it can also be a form of advocacy.
-Being proactive about such advocacy, including having a well-developed communications strategy, can be particularly effective when partnering with others who can engage in stronger forms of advocacy, such as the Delaware Public Health Association (see http://de-pha.org/).
+Raising awareness about the social determinants of health (SDOH) is a form of education, but it can also be a form of advocacy.
+Being proactive about such advocacy, including having a well-developed communications strategy, can be particularly effective when partnering with others who can engage in stronger forms of advocacy, such as the newly formed Delaware Public Health Association (see http://de-pha.org/).